 Having a registered brand also makes you eligible to join Amazon Project Zero, an anti-counterfeiting program.
 This project has three powerful tools, namely:

-- Automated protection which uses Amazon’s powerful machine-learning technology that scans more than 5 million ASINs per day to look for and remove suspected counterfeits.
+- Automated protection uses Amazon’s powerful machine-learning technology that scans more than 5 million ASINs per day to look for and remove suspected counterfeits.

-- Product serialization that allows you to apply unique codes to your product to confirm its authenticity.
+- Product serialization allows you to apply unique codes to your product to confirm its authenticity.
 Product serialization is not required, but these codes make it easier for Amazon to detect fake products.
 Take note that you have to pay $0.01 to $0.05 for every product sold.

-- Self-service counterfeit removal which allows you to directly report counterfeits.
+- Self-service counterfeit removal allows you to directly report counterfeits.
 However, you will longer need to do this if you’re part of Amazon Project Zero.
 You can just remove the listing yourself.

 Use this tool with caution.
 Amazon randomly checks the accuracy of removals and if they find out that you’re using the tool to eliminate competition, you’d lose your Project Zero access.

 Amazon Brand Registry also allows you to add rich multimedia content using features like Enhanced Brand Content.

 Also, don’t forget to divide responsibilities and provide Amazon with a list of brand contacts such as the administrator, the brand owner, or a registered agent (if you’re using an agency).